kwen1510/drawing-lite-convex/README.md

    - Use `cd DEPLOY/server && npm start` as the start command.
    - Add an environment variable `CONVEX_URL=https://your-project.convex.cloud` (and optionally `NODE_ENV=production`).
    - Render will serve the static UI and proxy API calls from the same origin, keeping the Convex URL off the client bundle.
+5. The original Supabase browser code is still present in `teacher.html` / `student.html`, but they now import `js/convex-supabase-adapter.js`, a lightweight shim that re-implements `createClient().channel()` on top of Convex mutations/queries so you keep the exact UI/UX while swapping the realtime backend.

 ## 9. Handling larger classrooms